mikanikos/Fork-Accountability/docs/fork-accountability.md

 As we know, the agreement property of the Tendermint consensus algorithm cannot be violated if there are at most *f* faulty processes in the system.
 What happen if more than *f* processes are faulty?

-A well designed consensus protocol should provide some guarantees when this limit is exceeded.
+A well-designed consensus protocol should provide some guarantees when this limit is exceeded.
 The most important guarantee is **fork accountability**, where the processes that caused the consensus to fail can be identified and punished according to the protocol specifications.

 ## The fork accountability problem